 Stability and permanency of placement

-Proportion of children on a care and protection order exiting care after less than 12 months, or after after 12 months or more, in 1 or 2 placements, 2016‑17 (per cent)
+Proportion of children on a care and protection order exiting care after less than 12 months, or after 12 months or more, in one or two placements, 2019-20 (per cent)

 Children in home-based care